Bacterial pneumonia: Pathophysiology

 Bacteria typically enter the lung with inhalation, though they can reach the lung through the bloodstream if other parts of the body are infected.
 Often, bacteria live in parts of the upper respiratory tract and are continuously being inhaled into the alveoli, the cavities deep in the lungs where gas exchange takes place.
 Once inside the alveoli, bacteria travel into the spaces between the cells and also between adjacent alveoli through connecting pores.
 This invasion triggers the immune system to respond by sending white blood cells responsible for attacking microorganisms (neutrophils) to the lungs.
 The neutrophils engulf and kill the offending organisms but also release cytokines that result in a general activation of the immune system.
 This results in the fever, chills, and fatigue common in bacterial and fungal pneumonia.
 The neutrophils, bacteria, and fluid leaked from surrounding blood vessels fill the alveoli and result in impaired oxygen transportation.

 Bacteria can travel from the lung into the blood stream (bacteremia) and can result in serious illness such as sepsis and eventually septic shock, in which there is low blood pressure leading to damage in multiple parts of the body including the brain, kidney, and heart.
 They can also travel to the area between the lungs and the chest wall, called the pleural cavity.

+In some very rare cases, bacterial pneumonia can form from someone throwing up and then falling asleep on their side causing some stomach fluid to funnel into the lungs leading to this infection.

 Diagnosis

+Diagnosis is carried out in steps.

+Patient history is obtained, including the symptoms and their duration, as well as exposure to any risk factors of the disease.
+A chest X-ray may be performed to check for signs of inflammation and a complete blood count will also be obtained.
+A sputum sample will also be obtained to ascertain the causative bacteria.
+This also plays a role in informing treatment options.

+In some cases, pulse oximetry may also be required as pneumonia is known to deplete oxygen levels in the blood.
+Other vitals such as pulse and body temperature are also checked.

+Depending on the general health, severity of the disease and age of the patient, several other tests may be required, such as: